Walking Tarn Gorge

 Les Vignes is a charming settlement with its small number of homes neatly clustered around the focal point of the bridge.
 A toll gate would most likely have been located on the left bank in earlier times.

-We suggest you stay low on Day Four and save the glorious climb, and equally magnificent descent, for the following and penultimate day.
+We suggest you stay low on Day Four of Walking Tarn Gorge.
+Then you can save the glorious climb, and equally magnificent descent, for the following and penultimate day.
 The Tarn is quite calm and narrow after Les Vignes.
 You pass Pas de Souci [Tread carefully – or is it No Problem?] on the other bank followed by Les Baumes Basses, again on the opposite bank: ’semi-troglodyte’ but altogether more modern, with a TV areal that captures anything but The Flintstones.

 Further along, the unannounced and isolated hamlet of La Croze lies down to your left.
 It remains reachable only by boat except for the trail you follow.
 A series of buildings from yesteryear strung out along the banks of the Tarn, where autarchy was the key to survival, hat making and basket weaving were just two of the local trades that kept the hamlet thriving until modernity made unviable and the owners sold out on the cheap to a local patriarch.

 La Malène is home to ‘Les Bateliers des Gorges du Tarn’ responsible for transporting tourists downstream since the late XIX century, but more importantly those who resided along the Tarn and required transport or provisions for as long as records have been kept.
 This tradition is continued from La Malène and we strongly recommend you take the 75-minute trip downstream towards Les Vignes either at the end of the day or before you start walking the next day.
 They return you to La Malène as part of the service.